Hooghly district: Tarakeswar Temple

 The Taraknath Temple, dedicated to the Hindu god Shiva worshiped as Taraknath, is a major pilgrimage spot in the town of Tarakeswar.
 Built in 1729, the temple is an ‘atchala’ structure of Bengal temple architecture with a ‘natmandir’ in front.
 Close by are the shrines of Kali and Lakshmi Narayan.
 Dudhpukur, a tank to the north of the Shiva temple is believed to fulfil the prayers of those taking a dip in it.

 Pilgrims visit the temple throughout the year, especially on Mondays.
 Thousands of pilgrims visit Tarakeswar on the occasions of Shivaratri and ‘Gajan’, the former taking place in Phalgun (Feb-March) while the latter lasts for five days ending on the last day of Chaitra (mid-April).
 The month of Sravana (mid-July to mid-August) is seen to be auspicious for Shiva when celebrations are held on each Monday.

 Geography

 The district is flat, with no place having an elevation of more than 200 meters.
 The River Hooghly borders it to the east.
 Another major river is the Damodar.

-The district is bordered by Howrah District to the south, Bardhaman District to the north, and to the east by the River Hooghly.
-Bankura District lies to the north-west, with Medinipur District to the south-west.
+The district is bordered by Howrah district to the south, Purba Bardhaman District to the north, and to the east by the River Hooghly.
+Bankura District lies to the north-west, with Paschim Medinipur District to the south-west.